gandalf-qubic/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-for-April-and-May.md

 |------------|------------|------------|------------|------------|
 |**Salaries**|~~$7550~~ $2300*| 2.87 Billion $QUBIC| $7550| 9.43 Billion $QUBIC|

-*The $5250 portion of April's salary will be covered by the increased amount resulting from the price hike during the March payments.
+*The $5250 portion of April's salary will be covered by the increased amount resulting from the PA during the March payments.

 **Salaries cover full-time and part-time moderators based on workload, responsibility with the dynamic salary model described below.**